Nancie Payne, President

-Patricia H. Latham, President
+Patricia H. Latham, Immediate Past President

 Ernie Florence recently completed a three-year term on the Board of Directors.
 He became an active member of LDA in the 1980’s and served his local affiliate, Kane-Kendall LDA, in many capacities including president, vice president, as well as a variety of committees.
 At the state level, he served two terms as president of LDA of Illinois as well as many committees including Membership, Awards, Nominating, Conference, and others.
 At the national level Florence served a term as State Presidents’ Representative along with heading several committees including Membership/Affiliate Support, Nominating, and Program.
 He presently serves as co-chair of the Membership/Affiliate Support Committee and as a member of Mental Health/Juvenile/Criminal Justice Committee.
 Florence has been actively involved in the development of the Young Leaders of LDA during the past few years.
 He enjoyed a 33 year career teaching children with behavior/emotional disorders and learning disabilities before retiring in 2009.
 Ernie and his wife, Ginger, live in Montgomery, IL.

-Suzanne Fornaro serves as Co-Chair, Communications and Technology Committee; Co-Editor, THE LD SOURCE; and was President of LDA from 2004-2006.
-She has served on the Board, Executive Committee, and/or chaired committees for LDA since 1990 and also served on boards and as president of state and local affiliates.
+Suzanne Fornaro serves as Chair, Communications and Technology Committee; Co-Editor, THE LD SOURCE; and was President of LDA from 2004-2006.
+She has served on the Board, Executive Committee, and/or chaired committees for LDA since 1990 and also served on boards and as president of the Alabama state and Mobile County affiliates.
 Fornaro is the parent of an adult child with learning disabilities.
-She is Accredited in Public Relations (APR) by the Universal Accreditation Board and retired as Director of Public Relations with a national engineering firm.
+Fornaro is Accredited in Public Relations (APR) by the Universal Accreditation Board and retired as Director of Public Relations with a national engineering firm.
 She has 30+ years of experience in communications and public relations and expertise in public relations planning, external and internal communications, community and media relations.
 She has served on the board of directors for Public Relations Council of Alabama-PRCA (President), Southern Public Relations Federation-SPRF (VP and Secretary), and Mobile Public Relations Council (President).
-She has received 14 awards from public relations organizations for creation and execution of projects ranging from brochure development to strategic communications planning.
+Fornaro has received 14 awards from public relations organizations for creation and execution of projects ranging from brochure development to strategic communications planning.
 She was recognized with the Practitioner of the Year Award, Professional Achievement Award, and Lifetime Achievement Award from PRCA and SPRF.
 Fornaro holds a Bachelor’s Degree in Journalism (Advertising and Public Relations) from the University of Georgia, and an M.S. in Communications (Mental Health Information) from Syracuse University.

 Vicki Goshon is a leader in the state of Iowa in the field of Learning Disabilities.
 She is a Past President of LDA of Iowa and also currently serves on its Board of Directors.
 Vicki has taught students with Learning Disabilities for 32 years.
 In addition to her work with LDA, she serves on the Iowa Department of Education’s Special Education Advisory Panel.
 Throughout her career in special education, Vicki has written several successful grants in order to obtain funding for materials and educational services for her students.
 An exciting outcome of one of these grants is a literacy project taking place in Iowa Correctional Institutions.
 She also operates a private tutoring service, Educational Services, Inc., in order to provide affordable academic support to students over the summer.
 She holds a Master’s Degree in Education and an Administrator of Special Education degree.